 (2) Fair value measurement is primarily based on use of observed data (market interest rate curves), except for credit quality of counter party.
 (3) Included in statement of profit and loss under "Non-interest financing revenues".
-(4) Transfers to Level 3 include transactions for which market data, in the reported periods, are not observed.

 C. Change in items measured at fair value on recurrent basis, included in level 3: